code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/curriculum/elementary-school-new.md

 <p style="clear:both">&nbsp;</p>

 ### <strong>Teacher Home Page</strong>
-The Code Studio teacher home page makes it easy for teachers to view lesson plans, create student accounts and monitor student progress.
-Students don't need an email address to have an account in Code Studio.
-Students can even log in with a picture instead of a text password.
+Create a teacher account to to view your student’s progress, print login cards for your students, and print certificates they can bring home when they finish the course.
+Young students can log in with picture or simple word passwords.
+And, we integrate with Google, Clever, Facebook, and Microsoft Accounts to make it even faster to get started.

 [col-50]